- Professor Ailsa Henderson

 Professor Ailsa Henderson joined PIR in 2007 from the University of Toronto.
 She conducts research on political culture(s) and political behaviour in federal and multi-national states, and focuses in particular on variations in political culture at the sub-state level.
 Her publications explore how national identity, federalism, devolution or institutional design can affect regional variations in political attitudes and behaviours.

 Professor Henderson is Principal Investigator for the ESRC-funded Scottish Election Study and was PI for the ESRC-funded 2014 Scottish Referendum Study.
-She currently holds research grants on attitudes to risk and constitutional change (including independence and Brexit), and on Englishness and English nationalism (all as part of the ESRC Future of the UK and Scotland programme), as well as on political parties and voting behaviour in Scotland and Quebec (SSHRCC) and the Provincial Diversity Project (SSHRCC).
+Recent grants cover attitudes to risk and constitutional change (including independence and Brexit), and Englishness and English nationalism (all as part of the ESRC Future of the UK and Scotland programme), as well as on political parties and voting behaviour in Scotland and Quebec (SSHRCC) and the Provincial Diversity Project (SSHRCC).

 Previous grants have explored political attitudes in Europe (Citizenship After the Nation State - ESRC), predictors of turnout in sub-state elections (SSHRCC) and compulsory volunteering and civic engagement among young people (Imagine Canada/SSHRCC).
 From 2008 to 2012 she held a Marie Curie International Incoming Fellowship to conduct research on the constituent political cultures of Europe and was PI on an ESRC grant "A blended learning course in quantitative methods for UK sociology, social policy and political science undergraduates".

-Currently a member of the Local Government Boundary Commission for Scotland (local elections, Holyrood elections) and the Boundary Commission for Scotland (Westminster elections), she has worked as a researcher for the Committee on Standards in Public Life, as a consultant for various departments in the Government of Nunavut and in 2007 served as working groups chair for the Ontario Citizens' Assembly on Electoral Reform.
+She is currently deputy chair of the Local Government Boundary Commission for Scotland (local elections, Holyrood elections) and a commissioner on the Boundary Commission for Scotland (Westminster elections).
+In 2007 served as working groups chair for the Ontario Citizens' Assembly on Electoral Reform.

 Professor Henderson is a member of the Elections, Public Opinion and Parties research group, the Territorial Politics research group, the SPS-wide Quantitative Methods research group and Q-Step group.
-She serves on the Advisory Editorial Board of Regional and Federal Studies, as a consultant editor for the British Journal of Politics & International Relations, is an advisory board member for the Welsh Election Study and the Qualitative Election Study of Britain and as a Board Member of the Laurier Institute for the Study of Public Opinion and Policy.
+She is a consultant editor for the British Journal of Politics & International Relations, and serves on the Advisory Editorial Boards of Regional and Federal Studies, and Parliamentary Affairs, on the advisory boards of the Welsh Election Study and the Qualitative Election Study of Britain and as a Board Member of the Laurier Institute for the Study of Public Opinion and Policy.

 Edinburgh Research Explorer profile can be accessed here: